What is numerical reasoning?

 This sample numerical test has 12 questions and will take 12 minutes to complete.
 We rate this as easy difficulty and is useful as a warmup for graduate employer numerical reasoning tests.

-The maths required in a numerical psychometric test is determined by the difficulty of GCSE level.
+The math required in a numerical psychometric test is determined by the difficulty of GCSE level.
 The part required from you, is to interpret and figure out what calculation is required from the question, and under pressure of time.

 If there is a style of question that you find most challenging, we recommend you take a moment to focus your practice on that type of question.
 And as stated above, remember that you are usually allowed to use a calculator on your test.